 1. Name

 2. NRD number

 ltem 2 Individual

 1. Name

 2. NRD number

-ltem 3 Business location of the individual
+Item 3 Business location of the individual

 1. Business location address

 2. NRD number

-Item ( 4 Date and reason for cessation
+Item 4 Date and reason for cessation

-1. Cessation date(YYYY/MM/DD)
+1. Cessation date (YYYY/MM/DD)

-The above date is the last day on which the individual had authorit the sponsoring firm, or the last day on which the individual was a p
+The above date is the last day on which the individual had authority the sponsoring firm, or the last day on which the individual was a pe

-2. Reason for cessation (check one):
+• Decree for execution (should exec)

-to act as a registered individual on behalf of
+to act as a registered individual on behalf of ermitted individual of the sponsoring firm.